-The constant need to grow his business sparked Hennie Meyer to try his hand at splitting logs for fire wood for pizza ovens, farming with pigs, and manufacturing trusses, beams, rafters, columns, flooring, ceilings, and decking, all while giving back to the communities he works in.
+The constant need to grow his business sparked Hennie Meyer to try his hand at splitting logs for fire wood for pizza ovens and manufacturing trusses, beams, rafters, columns, flooring, ceilings, and decking, all while giving back to the communities he works in.

 Meyer says he has always loved working with wood.
 He started off with a bakkie and a log splitter and began delivering wood to several pizza outlets in Cape Town.
 After five or six years of growing the business, he became restless and, encouraged by requests for planks from his clients and a need to move on, he researched various way in which he could do things differently.